-Validation of non-formal and informal learning outcomes is linked to mechanisms that are in place in formal education.
+Validation of non-formal and informal learning outcomes (LOs) is linked to mechanisms that are in place in formal education.
 Intensive work has been underway in Poland for several years to introduce changes in these areas.
-This involves not only the development of a system for validation, certification and transfer of learning outcomes and, consequently, of qualifications, but also the revision and standardisation of terminology.
-The 2030 Integrated Skills Strategy is expected to contribute to more effective assessment, validation and certification of learning outcomes, regardless of the setting in which they have been achieved.
+This involves not only the development of a system for validation, certification and transfer of LOs and, consequently, of qualifications, but also the revision and standardisation of terminology.
+The 2030 Integrated Skills Strategy is expected to contribute to more effective assessment, validation and certification of LOs, regardless of the setting in which they have been achieved.
 The document also addresses the development of guidance for validation and recognition of prior learning (RPL) at the national, regional and local levels.

 Integrated Qualifications System

-The Act on the Integrated Qualifications System (IQS) (Ustawa o Zintegrowanym Systemie Kwalifikacji) came into force on 15 January 2016.
-The main instruments of the IQS include:
+The Act on the Integrated Qualifications System (ustawa o Zintegrowanym Systemie Kwalifikacji) came into force on 15 January 2016.
+The main instruments of the Integrated Qualifications System (IQS) include:

-The Act defines concepts such as qualifications, full qualifications, partial qualifications, market qualifications and regulated qualifications.
-This will increase the transparency and comparability of skills acquired outside school.
+The Act defines concepts such as qualifications, full qualifications, partial qualifications, market qualifications, sectoral qualifications, craft qualifications and regulated qualifications, and processes related to the recognition of qualifications such as validation and certification.
+This will also increase the transparency and comparability of skills acquired outside school.

 The IQS aims to:

-- ensure recognition of learning outcomes achieved in non-formal and informal education;
+ensure recognition of LOs achieved in non-formal and informal education;

 As the vocational education and training system is now more open to learning in non-school settings (which is relevant, in particular, to adult education and training), effective mechanisms are being developed for the validation of learning outcomes achieved by adults, also through non-formal and informal learning.